nicholas-tao/Boggle/README.md

 **By: Kevin, Rohan, Mandana, Nicholas**

 Boggle Game made in Java with a Graphical User Inerface.
-Run the code in a Java IDE.
+Run MyBoggle.java code in a Java IDE.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)